 - An optimized optical design featuring a compact lens configuration and less space between the lenses

 - The use of various optically functional coatings

-The new UHD concept in the ZEISS SFL therefore offers a particularly immersive and detailed viewing experience for all hunters – and achieves this in an incredibly compact and lightweight pair of binoculars.
+The new UHD concept in the ZEISS SFL therefore offers a particularly immersive and detailed viewing experience for all nature observers – and achieves this in an incredibly compact and lightweight pair of binoculars.